-In Fig. 5, we show the trees for session A that are used by Celerity, Mutualcast and Simulcast in the dumbbell topology.
+In Fig. 11, we show the trees for session A that are used by Celerity, Mutualcast and Simulcast in the dumbbell topology.
 As seen, Simulcast and Mutualcast only explore 2-hop trees satisfying certain structure, limiting their capability of utilizing network capacity efficiently.
 In particular, their trees consumes the bottleneck link resource twice, thus to deliver one-bit of information it consumes two-bit of bottleneck link capacity.
 For instance, the tree used by Simulcast has two branches $A \rightarrow C$ and $A \rightarrow D$ passing through the bottleneck links between E and F, consuming twice the critical resource.
 Consequently, the maximum achievable rates of Simulcast and Mutualcast are all 120 kbps.
 In contrast, Celerity explores all 2-hop delay-bounded trees, and upon convergence utilizes the trees that only consume bottleneck link bandwidth once, achieving rates that are close to the optimal of 240 kbps.

-Fig. 6f shows the average end-to-end delay and packet loss rate of session A. As seen, the loss rate and delay are high initially, but decrease and stabilize to small values afterwards.
-The high loss rate and delay are due to Celerity increasing the rates aggressively during the initialization stage, in order to bootstrap the conference and explore network resource limits.
+Fig. 8f shows the average end-to-end delay and packet loss rate of session A. As seen, the packet loss rate and delay are high initially, but decreases and stabilizes to small values afterwards.
+The initial high loss rate is because Celerity increases the sending rates aggressively during the conference initialization stage, in order to bootstrap the conference and explore network resource limits.
 Celerity quickly learns and adapts to the network topology, ending up with using cost-effective trees to deliver data.
 After the initialization stage, Celerity adapts and converges gradually, avoiding unnecessary performance fluctuation that deteriorates user experience.
-By adapting to both delay and loss, we achieve low loss rate upon convergence as compared to the case when only loss is taken into account [25].
+By adapting to both delay and loss, we achieve low loss rate upon convergence as compared to the case when only loss is taken into account [24].